-Re: FEE Comments on EFRAG's Draft Comment Letter on the IASB Supplementary Document Financial Instruments: Impairment
+Re: FEE Comments on the IASB Supplementary Document Financial Instruments: Impairment

-- (1) FEE (the Federation of European Accountants) is pleased to comment on the EFRAG Draft Comment Letter on the IASB Supplementary Document Financial Instruments: Impairment (the "Document"). - (2) In general, we support the expected loss approach for the impairment model for all financial assets measured at amortised cost.
+- (1) FEE (the Federation of European Accountants) is pleased to comment on the IASB Supplementary Document Financial Instruments: Impairment (the "Document"). - (2) As a founding organisation of EFRAG, we have also contributed to the EFRAG consultation process by submitting on 1 April 2011 the FEE comments on EFRAG's Draft Comment Letter issued on 28 February 2011.
+EFRAG has not yet issued its final comment letter.
+We have considered their Draft Comment Letter in our response. - (3) In general, we support the expected loss approach for the impairment model for all financial assets measured at amortised cost.
 Such model is more relevant as it takes into account expected future developments that will impact credit losses.
-However, the expected loss approach is inherently more judgemental, which places more challenges on the standard setter to ensure consistent application by using clearly defined principles and terms. - (3) We agree that at initial recognition and for the performing assets in the "good book" also subsequently expected credit losses should be allocated over the life of the financial asset.
-This way net interest revenue matches the credit losses at initial recognition. - (4) We also agree that should such assets become impaired, the resulting loss needs to be recognised immediately.
+However, the expected loss approach is inherently more judgemental, which places more challenges on the standard setter to ensure consistent application by using clearly defined principles and terms. - (4) We agree that at initial recognition and for the performing assets in the "good book" also subsequently expected credit losses should be allocated over the life of the financial asset.
+This way net interest revenue matches the credit losses at initial recognition. - (5) We also agree that should such assets become impaired, the resulting loss needs to be recognised immediately.